MicrosoftDocs/win32/desktop-src/shell/how-to-implement-custom-verbs-for-folders-through-desktop-ini.md

 ---
-Description: 'In Windows 7 and later, you can add verbs to a folder by using Desktop.ini.
-For more information about Desktop.ini files, see How to Customize Folders with Desktop.ini.' ms.assetid: 'F03AB35D-FBFE-46C2-A37F-F70C18219B9A'
+Description: In Windows 7 and later, you can add verbs to a folder by using Desktop.ini.
+For more information about Desktop.ini files, see How to Customize Folders with Desktop.ini. ms.assetid: F03AB35D-FBFE-46C2-A37F-F70C18219B9A
-title: 'How to Implement Custom Verbs for Folders through Desktop.ini'
+title: How to Implement Custom Verbs for Folders through Desktop.ini ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Implement Custom Verbs for Folders through Desktop.ini